bennu/packer-post-processor-freezer/README.md

+# Deprecated

+This postprocessor was merged to  [hashicorp/packer](https://github.com/hashicorp/packer).

 # Freezer is a Packer Postprocessor for VMWare vSphere

 It allows you to create a template for the [vmware-iso builder](https://www.packer.io/docs/builders/vmware-iso.html).